-Roughly two miles from the nearest shore, Cleveland Ledge Lighthouse rests atop Cleveland Ledge on the eastern side of the southern entrance to the channel approaching Cape Cod Canal.
-The ledge owes its name to President Grover Cleveland, who, following his second election in 1892, established the first “summer White House” at the nearby Grey Gables mansion at Bourne.
-The vacationing president would often spend time fishing in Buzzards Bay near the ledge.
+Situated roughly two miles from the nearest shore, Cleveland Ledge Lighthouse rests atop Cleveland Ledge on the eastern side of the southern entrance to the channel approaching Cape Cod Canal.
+The ledge owes its name to President Grover Cleveland, who, following his second successful presidential election in 1892, established the first “summer White House” at Grey Gables mansion in Bourne.
+The vacationing president would often spend time fishing in Buzzards Bay near the ledge such as this day noted by a newspaper: “Sept.
+4, 1894 The president and Dr. Bryant spent all day fishing on Cleveland’s ledge, off North Falmouth, returning after 6 o’clock.”
 While Grey Gables was unfortunately destroyed in a suspicious fire in 1974, there is still hope for the lighthouse, as it was sold to a private owner in 2010.

-Since the Coast Guard performed three weeks of renovation in 1990, very little work has been done on the structure.
-James Walker, president of the Cape Cod chapter of the American Lighthouse Foundation, said whoever takes over the lighthouse would “need deep pockets” for renovation.
+Since the Coast Guard performed three weeks of renovation in 1990, very little work had been done on the structure.
+James Walker, president of the Cape Cod chapter of the American Lighthouse Foundation, said whoever took over the lighthouse would “need deep pockets” for renovation.

 Perhaps this is why when Cleveland Ledge Light was first made available in summer 2007, the Cleveland Ledge Lighthouse Foundation “proceeded to the application phase but withdrew its application in 2009,” according to Patrick Sclafani, a spokesman for the Government Services Agency, New England region.
 A second Notice of Availability was therefore issued for Cleveland Ledge Lighthouse on June 1, 2010, giving parties sixty days to submit a letter of interest.
 With no interested qualifying parties, the lighthouse was put on the public auction block that October.

 With “a lot of money and a dedicated individual” Cleveland Ledge Lighthouse could be made suitable for visitors, Walker said.
-It can be a very pleasant place, but perhaps not as a place to live, because it remains an active guide to navigation with a 190-millimeter optic flashing white every ten seconds and an automated fog horn that can sound every fifteen seconds in foul weather.
+It can be a very pleasant place, but perhaps not as a place to live, because it remains an active guide to navigation with a 190-millimeter optic flashing white every ten seconds and an automated fog horn that can sound every fifteen seconds in periods of limited visibility.

-A $198,851 contract for the construction of Cleveland Ledge Lighthouse was awarded to the J. F. Fitzgerald Company of Boston.
-The tower’s iron caisson foundation was made in New London, Connecticut and towed to its home by commercial tugs, aided by the Coast Guard ship Pequot, during a for nineteen-hour period on October 7, 1940.
+A $198,851 contract for the construction of Cleveland Ledge Lighthouse, the first first major station to be built since the consolidation of the Lighthouse Service with the Coast Guard in 1939, was awarded to the J. F. Fitzgerald Construction Company of Boston.
+The tower’s metal caisson foundation was fabricated at the Thames shipyard in New London, Connecticut and then towed to the ledge by commercial tugs, aided by the Coast Guard ship Pequot, during a nineteen-hour period on October 7, 1940.
 The fifty-two-foot-tall caisson was sunk into the ledge in twenty-one feet of water.

-As WWII continued to escalate overseas, the decision was made to transfer the lighthouse to the government in September 1941 before its completion.
-The light, foghorn, and radio equipment had only recently been installed.
+As World War II continued to escalate overseas, the decision was made to transfer the lighthouse to the government in September 1941 before its completion.
+The light, foghorn, and radiobeacon equipment had only recently been installed.
 After the United States entered the war, materials needed to complete the lighthouse grew scarce, and Cleveland Ledge Light was not put into service until June 1, 1943.

 “Every member of the crew will frankly admit today that he was surprised and, to put it mildly, gratified that the hitherto untried cement and steel structure withstood the storm,” a newspaper reported.
 “All had misgivings about their immediate futures at one time or another throughout the night, and during those hectic, fearful hours during which they alternately hoped and prayed that the next wave wouldn’t be the one to bowl them into the sea.”

-Jim Walker was on the lighthouse in April of 1963 when the USS Thresher sunk 220 miles off Cape Cod.
+Jim Walker was on Cleveland Ledge Lighthouse in April 1963 when the USS Thresher sunk 220 miles off Cape Cod.
 The Navy dispatched several vessels to search for the Thresher, and one night, not long after the accident, the crew aboard the lighthouse received a call from the Corps of Engineers warning that a nuclear submarine was headed directly toward them.
 The crew scurried out to the rail and could see the red and green lights of the submarine bearing down on them.
 Just before reaching the lighthouse, the submarine turned, but the experience left the crew a bit shaken.

 The lighthouse’s interior was described as “spit and polish spotless” and as “warm as toast” from the large oil furnace in an article written in December 1967.
 The four men who worked the station at that time had a lounge with a small television, a gallery, lavatory, and sleeping quarters.
 They worked for two weeks, then had one week off.
 Supplies were hauled up to the lighthouse in a sling from the Woods Hole Coast Guard patrol boat that came by weekly.

-In 1978, an underwater cable was laid to supply power to automate Cleveland Ledge Light.
-The Coast Guard crew was removed in September, and the lighthouse sealed.
+In 1978, an underwater cable was laid to supply power to automate Cleveland Ledge Lighthouse.
+The Coast Guard crew was removed that September, and the lighthouse sealed.